vykuntaharsha/tweets/README.md

 * User can create, like, comment , share on twitter and delete any tweet.

 #### Liking
+* User should be logged in to like.

-* User can like any tweet the see.
+* User can like any tweet they see.

 #### Commenting